-The Infiorata di Noto is not the only festival of its kind in Sicily (there are two others that take place in Spello and Genzano).
+The Infiorata di Noto is not the only festival of its kind in Sicily (two others take place in Spello and Genzano).
 However it is arguably the most famous, and news of this festival travels far beyond the island itself to welcome visitors from many different countries over the weekend that it takes place.
-The meaning of infiorata refers to something that is decorated with flowers.
-In this case Noto is the fortunate area to be decorated with flowers of all kinds.
+The meaning of infiorata refers to something decorated with flowers.
+In this case, Noto is the fortunate area to be painted with flowers of all kinds.
 Another phrase you may hear relating to this event is also most appropriate – “carpets of flowers”.

 It’s easy to work out when the next Infiorata di Noto will take place – it always occurs on the third weekend in May.
-It is now over a quarter of a century old and still draws in a huge audience.
-In 2015 this means it will begin on Friday 15th May and run through until Sunday 17th May, so you have a few days in which to see the phenomenon.
-And a phenomenon it certainly is, since you can see the artists involved creating the spectacle on Friday, before seeing it in its complete form over the two days of the weekend itself.
+It is now over a quarter of a century old and still draws in a vast audience.
+In 2015 this meant it would begin on Friday 15th May and run through until Sunday 17th May, so you have a few days in which to see the phenomenon.
+And an aspect it indeed is, since you can look at the artists involved creating the spectacle on Friday, before seeing it in its complete form over the two days of the weekend itself.

-Each artist is given a section of pavement along Via Nicolaci, a charming street in Noto, and they must create their own design based on a given theme.
-Each artist works to the same theme to ensure a cohesive whole once the flower carpet is completely finished.
-At the weekend you will be one of thousands who walk past the displays, taking in the inspiration, design, artwork and beautiful colour that are resplendent in the Sicilian sunshine.
+Each artist was given a section of pavement along Via Nicolaci, a charming street in Noto, and they must create their design based on a given theme.
+Each artist works to the same subject to ensure a cohesive whole once the flower carpet finished.
+At the weekend you will be one of the thousands who walk past the displays, taking in the inspiration, design, artwork and beautiful colour that is resplendent in the Sicilian sunshine.